ronen567/just-the-docs/docs/logistic-regression.md

 ## Preface

 This post introduces Logistic regression, an algorithm for performing Binary Classification.
-The introduction contains 4 chapters:
+This introduction to Logistic Regression contains 4 chapters:

 1. Background: Supervised Learning and Binary Classification
 2. Classification Model Selection - why not Linear Regression?